-4.3.4 Averaging:
+4.3.4 Averaging

-- 4.3.4.1 Where instrumented systems are used for the assessment of runway visual range, their output shall be updated at least every 60 seconds to permit the provision of current, representative values.
-The averaging period for runway visual range values shall be: - a.
-I minute for local routine and special reports and for runway visual range displays in air traffic services units; and - b.
-10 minutes for METAR and SPECI, except that when the 10-minute period immediately preceding the observation includes a marked discontinuity in runway visual range values, only those values occurring after the discontinuity shall be used for obtaining mean values.
+Where instrumented systems are used for the assessment of runway visual range, their output shall be updated at least every 60 seconds to permit the provision of current, representative values.
+The averaging period for runway visual range values shall be:

+- a) 1 minute for local routine and special reports and for runway visual range displays in air traffic services units; and - b) 10 minutes for METAR and SPECI, except that when the 10-minute period immediately preceding the observation includes a marked discontinuity in runway visual range values, only those values occurring after the discontinuity shall be used for obtaining mean values.

-Note:- A marked discontinuity occurs when there is an abrupt and sustained change in runway visual range, lasting at least 2 minutes, which reaches or passes through the values included in criteria for the issuance of SPECI reports given in 2.3.3 c).
+Note. - A marked discontinuity occurs when there is an abrupt and sustained change in runway visual range, lasting at least 2 minutes, which reaches or passes through the values 800, 550, 300 and 175 m.

-4.3.5 Runway light intensity:
+4.3.5 Runway light intensity

-4.3.5.1 When instrumented systems are used for the assessment of runway visual range, computations should be made separately for each available runway.
-RVR should not be computed for a light intensity of 3 per cent or less of the maximum light intensity available on a runway.
+When instrumented systems are used for the assessment of runway visual range, computations should be made separately for each available runway.
 For local routine and special reports, the light intensity to be used for the computation should be:

-- a. for a runway with the lights switched on, the light intensity actually in use on that runway; and - b. for a runway with lights switched off (or at the lowest setting pending the resumption of operations), the optimum light intensity that would be appropriate for operational use in the prevailing conditions. - 4.3.5.2 In METAR and SPECI, the runway visual range should be based on the maximum light intensity available on the runway.
+- a) for a runway with the lights switched on and a light intensity of more than 3 per cent of the maximum light intensity available, the light intensity actually in use on that runway; - b) for a runway with the lights switched on and a light intensity of 3 per cent or less of the maximum light intensity available, the optimum light intensity that would be appropriate for operational use in the prevailing conditions; and c) for a runway with lights switched off (or at the lowest setting pending the resumption of operations), the optimum light intensity that would be appropriate for operational use in the prevailing conditions.

+In METAR and SPECI, the runway visual range should be based on the maximum light intensity available on the runway.

-Note:- Guidance on the conversion of instrumented readings into runway visual range is given at attachement D.
+Note. - Guidance on the conversion of instrumented readings into runway visual range is given at Attachment D.

-- 4.3.6.1 In local routine and special reports and in METAR and SPECI, the runway visual range shall be reported in steps of 25 m when the runway visual range is less than 400 m; in steps of 50 m when it is between 400 m and 800 m; and in steps of 100 m when the runway visual range is more than 800 m.
+- 4.3.6.1 In local routine reports, local special reports, METAR and SPECI, the runway visual range shall be reported in steps of 25 m when it is less than 400 m; in steps of 50 m when it is between 400 m and 800 m; and in steps of 100 m when it is more than 800 m.
 Any observed value which does not fit the reporting scale in use shall be rounded down to the nearest lower step in the scale. - 4.3.6.2 Fifty metres should be considered the lower limit and 2 000 metres the upper limit for runway visual range.
-Outside of these limits, local routine and special reports and METAR and SPECI should merely indicate that the runway visual range is less than 50 m or more than 2 000m. - 4.3.6.3 In local routine and special reports and in METAR and SPECI: - a. when runway visual range is above the maximum value that can be determined by the system in use, it shall be reported using the abbreviation "ABV" in local routine and special reports and the abbreviation "P" in METAR and SPECI, followed by the maximum value that can be determined by the system; and - b. when the runway visual range is below the minimum value that can be determined by the system in use, it shall be reported using the abbreviation "BLW" in local routine and special reports and the abbreviation "M" in METAR and SPECI, followed by the minimum value that can be determined by the system.
+Outside of these limits, local routine reports, local special reports, METAR and SPECI should merely indicate that the runway visual range is less than 50 m or more than 2 000 m.

+4.3.6.3 In local routine reports, local special reports, METAR and SPECI:

+- a) when runway visual range is above the maximum value that can be determined by the system in use, it shall be reported using the abbreviation "ABV" in local routine and special reports and the abbreviation "P" in METAR and SPECI, followed by the maximum value that can be determined by the system; and - b) when the runway visual range is below the minimum value that can be determined by the system in use, it shall be reported using the abbreviation "BLW" in local routine and special reports and the abbreviation "M" in METAR and SPECI, followed by the minimum value that can be determined by the system.